HongxuChen/ds_assign1/README.md

 ============

 * compute local size / total
--- node_list is full
--- node_list is collected from ego_list
+-- node_set is collected fr-om ego_set
--- node_list collected with thredshold
+-- node_set collected with thredshold

 For undirected graphs:
 - community detection parts N
 - used for random partition and metis